lbl-srg/obc/examples/case_study_2/dev_notes.rst

 Data availability assessment for LBL B33 control sequences for validation tool case study
 =========================================================================================

+This documents the process of developing control sequences to demonstrate the validation tool capabilities.
+It uses trended data from ALC EIKON control sequences implemented in B33.

 33-AHU-02 (Roof) | 33-AHU-01 (Roof)
 -----------------------------------